Skip to content

 Colour

-• Color Contrast Checker - Coolors
+• Colour contrast checker - Coolors

 Plain English

-Electronic direct mail (edm)
+Electronic direct mail (EDM)

-• Accessibility in Email Marketing | Mailchimp
+• Accessibility in email marketing - Mailchimp

-• Inclusive Imagery - Australian Disability Clearinghouse on Education and Training
+• Inclusive imagery - Australian Disability Clearinghouse on Education and Training

 Language

-• Accessible and inclusive content | Style Manual
+• Accessible and inclusive content - Australian Government Style Manual

-• Accessibility When Using SurveyMonkey
+• Accessibility when using SurveyMonkey

 • Microsoft Forms is committed to inclusive design and accessible content